Contents

 Filename and Path control the name and

-of the generated pieces
+control the shape of the generated pieces

 - Bevel: controls the size of the bevel